htaudah/vmlab/README.md

 `strings.yml`.

 ## Create a bootstrap ISO
-Before running the playbooks for Windows and Linux template creation, generate the bootstrap ISO from the source by running the following command from the repository root:
+Before running the playbooks for Windows and Linux template creation, generate the bootstrap ISOs from the source by running the following commands from the repository root, which will generate a bootstrap ISO for CentOS, Windows 10, and Windows Server 2019:

-`mkisofs -l -relaxed-filenames -V OEMDRV -o /tmp/bootstrap.iso ./bootstrap/`
+`mkisofs -l -relaxed-filenames -V OEMDRV -o /tmp/bootstrap_centos.iso ./bootstrap/centos mkisofs -l -relaxed-filenames -V OEMDRV -o /tmp/bootstrap_win_10.iso ./bootstrap/win_10 mkisofs -l -relaxed-filenames -V OEMDRV -o /tmp/bootstrap_win_2019.iso ./bootstrap/win_2019`

 For creating both Windows and Linux templates, a response file is needed to provide answers to all installation parameters that would normally be specified during a manual install.
 For Windows, that